sonqh/netlfix-clone-frontend/README.md

 - **Axios**: A promise-based HTTP client for the browser and Node.js.
 - **React Router**: A collection of navigational components for React applications.
 - **Zustand**: A small, fast, and scalable state-management solution.
+- **Framer Motion**: A library for creating animations and gestures for React applications.

 ## Available Plugins